Singapore Expo: History

 By 2003, demand for ever bigger exhibition space prompted the Singapore Expo to proceed with its expansion plans, especially in response to the needs of IMTA Asia, which was slated to be held from 17 to 21 October 2005.
 With the inaugural show already occupying the full 60,000 square metres of space, pressure was on the venue to expand, or the prestigious event may have to move somewhere else since there is no other bigger venue available in Singapore.
 In response, a new 40,000 square metre expansion comprising a further four halls was constructed adjacent to the existing halls across Expo Drive in double quick time to meet the expected exhibition period, and was completed on 15 September that year.

 Since 2001, the Bethesda Community church has been renting the Singapore Expo Meeting Rooms for weekly services.
 Since December 2005, the largest church in Singapore, City Harvest Church, used Hall 8 of the Singapore Expo on a weekly basis, while the 10,000-member Faith Community Baptist Church used Hall 10 (The Max Pavilion) till the Urban Redevelopment Authority imposed their terms of religious organisations leasing venues of not more than 20000 sqft in February 2011.

 Another expansion was done to cater for the changing needs of MICE participants with the MAX Atria @ Singapore Expo, which opened on 22 March 2012.
 The building has environmentally-friendly features and provides free WiFi for participants, the first in Asia to do so.

+On 31 August 2026, it was announced by Pokémon that the 2027 iteration of the annual esports tournament Pokémon World Championships will be held at Singapore Expo.
+It would be the second annual tournament to be held in the Asian region after the 2023 iteration (which was held in Pacifico Yokohama in Japan).